JAS0NN/entry_ai_agent/README.md

 # Multi-Agents for IC Design

-Welcome to the Multi-Agents for IC Design project\!
-This project provides a comprehensive framework for utilizing multiple AI agents to automate and assist in the Integrated Circuit (IC) design process.
-The ecosystem is supported by a robust, containerized infrastructure that ensures modularity and ease of use.
+This project provides a framework for utilizing multiple AI agents to automate and assist in the Integrated Circuit (IC) design process.
+The ecosystem is supported by containerized infrastructure that ensures modularity and ease of use.

-This README serves as the central entry point to the various repositories that constitute this project.
+This README serves as the entry point to the various repositories that constitute this project.
 It provides a high-level overview and a step-by-step guide to installing the necessary components.
 For detailed instructions, please refer to the `README.md` within each respective repository.

 ## Overview
 The core of this project revolves around two specialized agents: a **Critical Path Analyzer Agent** and a **Hardware Sharing Agent**.
 These agents work in tandem to optimize IC designs.

 To facilitate their operation, we have established an infrastructure that includes:
   * **MinIO**: A private S3-compatible object storage.
-  * **VS Code (code-server) with RooCode Extension**: A web-based development environment for interacting with the entire system.
+  * **VS Code (code-server) with RooCode Extension**: A browser-based development environment.
-  * **MCP Servers**: Micro-Component Protocol (MCP) servers that act as a bridge to powerful EDA tools like OpenLane 2.
+  * **MCP Server**: A remote Model Context Protocol (MCP) server that act as a bridge to EDA tools like OpenLane 2.
+  * **EDA tools**: Flask server & Openlane2

 ### Containerized Architecture with Podman
 A key architectural feature of this project is the use of **Podman** containers.
 Major components including **MinIO, VS Code (code-server), the OpenLane MCP Server, the OpenLane + Flask server, and the Agents** are all packaged as containers.
 This approach makes the system highly modular, allowing individual components to be easily modified, updated, or replaced without disrupting the entire environment.

+## Deployment Architecture

+### Infrastructure Deployment
+All infrastructure components are designed to run on a single Linux machine using Podman containers.
+For distributed deployment, modify the localhost:port configurations in each component.

+### Agent Deployment
+Agents can operate independently and don't need to be on the same host as infrastructure.
+If you want agents to interact with Roocode, the only requirement is network connectivity to RooCode's HTTP endpoint.

+This is much better - it's direct, clear, and removes all the redundant explanations while keeping the key technical details that users need to know.

+## System Workflow Sequence Diagram
 ```mermaid
 sequenceDiagram
     participant User as User